-Welcome to the Yoga Texts & Freenotes Textual Studies resource aspect of the Yoga Studies website.
+Welcome to the Yoga Studies Freenotes Textual Studies resources.

-The Student based Workshop and Course Modules from the Art of Personal Sādhana Study Programme
+– The Student focussed Modules within the Art of Personal Sādhana Study Programme

-The Open Source Community Yoga related Resources freely downloadable within Dharma Downloads
+– The Open Source Community Yoga Resources downloadable within Dharma Downloads

-The Yoga Sūtra and Associated Yoga Texts Study and Freenotes resources focus around:
+The Yoga Sūtra and Associated Yoga Texts Study and Freenotes resources focus on:

 - Yoga Psychology through the Yoga Sūtra Freenotes

-- Yoga Energetics through Haṭha Yoga Texts Freenotes
+- Yoga Energetics through Haṭha Yoga Related Texts Freenotes

 - Yoga Scripture through the Bhagavad Gītā & Related Texts Freenotes

-- Yoga Mysticism through the Upaniṣat Texts Freenotes
+- Yoga Mysticism through the Upaniṣat Related Texts Freenotes

-These linked resources will be each further developed through added interpretations, commentaries and notes from my studies in all these areas with my root Yoga teacher TKV Desikachar, along with further studies of the Yoga Sūtra and Sāṃkhya Kārikā with S Ramaswami and the Haṭha Yoga Pradīpikā with AG Mohan, the two longest serving non-family students of the eminent Śrī T Krishnamacharya.
+These resources are also being updated online through adding interpretations, commentaries and notes from my studies in all the above areas with my root Yoga teacher TKV Desikachar, supported by my studies of the Yoga Sūtra and Sāṃkhya Kārikā with S Ramaswami and the Haṭha Pradīpikā with AG Mohan, the two longest serving non-family students of Śrī T Krishnamacharya.

 The cYs Journal Page will keep you up to date with the latest input.
 Updates will also be posted on Paul’s Facebook and Twitter pages, or you can subscribe to receive notification of latest postings via an email subscription on the cYs Journal Home page.